-Make sure agents are routinely communicating their status to RCS via Network Controller and that they are sending their data to Collector.
+Make sure agents are routinely communicating their status to RCS and that they are sending their data to Collector.
 Agent data may be lost in the event of a persistent Collector fault.

 In folder C:\RCS\Collector\bin enter rcs-collector-queue